NicholasLYang/vicuna/README.md

 More grandly, I'd agree with the aphorism to "always bet on JavaScript".
 JavaScript may be maligned, but it's ubiquitous, and it works pretty darn well.
 It's a rare high level, dynamic language that performs decently.
 It has some really great libraries (and some...less great ones).
-It's not going anywhere, so we might as well make it as fun to write as possible.
+As optimistic as I am about WebAssembly, I don't anticipate that we'll move away from JavaScript anytime soon.